The simple future is an important verb tense. When teaching, try some of these games to help your students.

-Here are some game ideas for the simple future:
+Here are the game ideas for the simple future:

 I am Going to Go Camping

 Here is a variation of the classic "We're Going on a Camping Trip" game.
-In that game, you go around the class in order and each student adds a new item to the list of things to take on a camping trip.
+In that game, you sit in circle and each student adds a new item to the list of things to take on a camping trip.
 Before they add a new item, they must recite all the items already said.
 It looks like this:

 Student 1: I'm going to go on a camping trip, and I'm going to take a flashlight.